njustesen/botbowl/docs/bot-bowl-iv.md

 - Time limit of 2 minutes per turn and 15 seconds per decision in the opponent's turn
 - Pathfinding-assistance enabled

-If a bot crashes and are unable to recover, the game will continue and the bot will simply timeout and not do anything during their turn.
+If a bot crashes and is unable to recover, the game will continue and the bot will simply timeout and not do anything during their turn.

 # Prizes
 Will be announced soon!